JasonFyrberg/JasonFyrberg/README.md

-- 👋 Hi, I’m @JasonFyrberg
+- Hello, I'm Jason Fyrberg!
+A passionate Computer Science student looking to learn all he can about programming.
 - 👀 I’m interested in Artificial Intelligence and Game Design!
-- 🌱 I’m currently studying for my Bachelors Degree in Computer Science!
+- 🌱 I’m currently studying cybersecurity!
 - 💞️ I’m looking for an internship to improve my skills!
+Contact me if you're looking for a hard-working individual willing to learn.
 - 📫 How to reach me : jasonhf2001@gmail.com

 <!---